lexnederbragt/the-carpentries-lessons-learned/library_carpentry.md

 # Library Carpentry History

+FIXME - Tim to turn this into prose version of document

 * In the beginning SSI and James Baker
     * Need to look up paper outlining this
     * Why do so many librarians come to SWC